MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/web-form-steps.md

 | Move Previous Permitted    | Indicates whether the user is given an option to navigate to the previous step in a multiple step advanced form.
 Default is true.
 Uncheck to prevent the user from being able to move to the previous step. |
 ||

+> [!NOTE]
-After an advanced form step is used within a form, it can't be added to the Advanced Form again.
-If you try to reuse advanced form steps, the following message appears:
+> Advanced form steps can't be reused.
+If you try to use advanced form step again, you'll see the following message:

-"The step \<advanced form step name\> has already been used earlier in this form.
-Update the Advanced Form to use each step only once, and try again."
+> <br> `The step <advanced form step name> has already been used earlier in this form.
+Update the Advanced Form to use each step only once, and try again.`

-When that happens, ensure you use don't reuse advanced form steps within the Advanced Form.
+> <br> When that happens, ensure you use don't reuse advanced form steps in an Advanced Form.

 ### See also